 If the terms of the credit card change and are punitive to the organization, other options may be reviewed and the existing account may be cancelled in favor of applying for a different credit card.

-In the event of a transition from one executive director to another, the incoming executive director will be responsible for submitting updated account authorization information.
+In the event of a transition from one Executive Director to another, the incoming Executive Director will be responsible for submitting updated account authorization information.

 Executive Director Search and Selection Guidelines